daqhris/daqhris.github.io/crypto-growth-fund.md

 ### Targets
 1. Foster [decentralized digital assets and protocols](https://www.investopedia.com/decentralized-finance-defi-5113835) accessible over the Internet.
 2. Guarantee [financial independence](https://en.wikipedia.org/wiki/Financial_independence) to the portfolio manager/owner.
-3. Seek long-term [capital appreciation](https://www.investopedia.com/terms/c/capitalappreciation.asp) of cryptoassets.
+3. Seek long-term [capital appreciation](https://www.investopedia.com/terms/c/capitalappreciation.asp) of crypto assets.

 ## Transparency
 ### Disclosures
-- All transactions from this fund's wallets are recorded on public, decentralized, permissionless and open-source blockchains.
+- All transactions from this fund's wallets are recorded on public, decentralized, permissionless, and open-source blockchains.
 - High volatility in crypto markets should be expected and always accounted for when estimating the value of assets under management.

 ### Sources of Investment
-Income from underpaid manual labor that may be done with human body parts but without life insurance, work contract nor legal rights.
+Income from underpaid manual labor that may be done with human body parts but without life insurance, work contract, or legal rights.
 Otherwise, the invested capital might originate from monetary gifts or cryptocurrency airdrops.

 ### Disclaimers
-- Nothing published on this website constitutes investment, accounting or legal advice.
+- Nothing published on this website constitutes investment, accounting, or legal advice.
-- This fund and its manager do not recommend that you purchase, sell or hold any digital token or other cryptoassets.
+- This fund and its manager do not recommend that you purchase, sell, or hold any digital token or other crypto assets.
 - There is no intent to influence anyone in order to pursue a particular investment style or strategy.